RafaelFelic/planner/README.md

 # [Planner App](https://plannerweb.vercel.app)

 Welcome to the Planner App repository!
-Planner App is your go-to all-in-one organization tool designed to help streamline your scheduling, task management, and note-taking, while keeping you updated with live insights on Bitcoin prices and weather conditions.
-Developed with a sleek interface using HTML, CSS, and JavaScript, and bundled efficiently with Parcel, this app is perfect for individuals looking to manage their day-to-day activities with the added benefit of real-time updates from around the world.
+Planner App is your go-to all-in-one organization tool designed to help streamline your scheduling, task management, and note-taking, while keeping you updated with live insights on Bitcoin prices, some exchange currencies in Reais and weather conditions.
+Developed with a sleek interface using HTML, CSS, and JavaScript, this app is perfect for individuals looking to manage their day-to-day activities with the added benefit of real-time updates from around the world.

 ## Features